apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 - MiNiFi C++ only supports expression language with flow file attributes, so only FLOWFILE_ATTRIBUTES expression language scope is supported, otherwise the expression language will not be evaluated.
 - MiNiFi C++ does not support property dependencies, so the property dependencies will be ignored.
 If a property depends on another property, the property will not be required.
 - MiNiFi C++ does not support the use of self.jvm member in Python processors that provides JVM bindings in NiFi, it is set to None in MiNiFi C++.
+- Dynamic properties are supported in all Python processors and the dynamic properties defined in the flow configuration are automatically added.
+There is no need to define getDynamicPropertyDescriptor method in the Python processor.
+The only caveat is that the description of the dynamic property cannot be custom defined.
+- In MiNiFi C++ when the processor is stopped the stop event handling is done in the `notifyStop()` method which does not have the context available.
+Due to this the `def onStopped(self, context)` cannot be called in NiFi Python processors, so the `onStopped` method is not supported in MiNiFi C++.
+- The interface of the `ProcessContext` class is a bit more limited in MiNiFi C++ compared to NiFi.
+The available methods in `ProcessContext` are `getProperty`, `getStateManager`, `getName` and `getProperties`.
+- Success relationship is always present in all Python processors even if custom relationships are defined in the Python processor with the `getRelationships` method.

 ## Use Python processors from virtualenv